Vega Equity is now Xumane

 Featured

 The company rewards its valuable employees in the form of company stocks.
-This practice is done by both Public Companies and Private Companies where they issue stocks in the form of common stock and preferred stock.
+This practice is done by both Public Companies and Private Companies, where they issue stocks in the form of common stock and preferred stock.
 Both stocks offer different advantages to the shareholders.
 Generally, most companies reserve their common stock for employees and preferred stock for investors.
 Now, let’s understand in detail.

 What is Common Stock?